Doc No: ISO/IEC JTC1/SC22/WG21/SD-5

 2.5 Meeting Information Distribution

-Meeting sponsors should distribute the meeting information package such that it is a available for discussion two meetings prior to the one they are sponsoring.
+Meeting sponsors should distribute the meeting information package (2.6.1) no later than two meetings prior to the one they are sponsoring.
 For example, the package describing the spring 2019 meeting should be available at the summer 2018 meeting.

 2.6 Meeting Support Requirements